(Crazy insightful. I think.)

 The lower levels are painful.
 That’s why we are driven in our desire for understanding and inner growth.

 As David has said, the US as a whole is currently at 204 (though I admit the irony of writing this on the day that the words ‘President Donald Trump’ are a distinct possibility).

 A quick way of knowing where you’re at on the map of consciousness

-One way to figure out your overriding state is to think about how you perform under pressure.
-When you are squeezed, in other words.
+One way to figure out your overriding state is to think about how you perform under pressure or in other words, how you behave when squeezed.

 Do you become paranoid and shut down (fear)?
-Do you start yelling at people (anger)?
-Do you become defensive (pride)?
+Or do you start yelling at people (anger)?
+Or do you become defensive (pride)?

 Transcending the levels contains advice for how we transcend at each level.